asyml/texar/examples/bert/data/README.md

 1	this film 's relationship to actual tension is the same as what christmas-tree flocking in a spray can is to actual snow : a poor -- if durable -- imitation .
 ```

-In SST dataset, The train data and evaluation data are in the same schema.
-The first line gives the header information, sentence and label.
-In the following lines, the sentence is a space-seperated string, and the label is 0 or 1.
-While the test data has a different schema, where the first column is a unique index for each test example, the second column is the space-seperated string.
+* As above, in SST, the train/eval data are in the following format: the first line gives the header information, including `sentence` and `label`.
+In each of the following lines, the sentence is a space-seperated string, and the label is `0` or `1`.
+* The test data is in a different format: the first column is a unique index for each test example, the second column is the space-seperated string.

-In the `bert/utils/data_utils`, there are five types of Data Processor Implemented.
-You can run `python bert_classifier_main.py` and specify the `--task` to run on different datasets.
+In [`bert/utils/data_utils.py`](https://github.com/asyml/texar/blob/master/examples/bert/utils/data_utils.py), there are 5 types of `Data Processor` Implemented.
+You can run `python bert_classifier_main.py` and specify `--task` to run on different datasets.